Ah, Blues drum beats!

 Wonderful grooves for a lovely music genre.

-In this article, you’ll learn 7 of them.
+In this guide, you’ll learn 7 fun & easy beats.

 The patterns are written in the 12/8 time signature (which is really popular in Blues!) and include